Contents

 - Preservation of Other-Than-Minor-Event Scenes

-- Each event of this type will be investigated by a Berkeley Lab Injury Review Team or, for severe and significant events, a DOE federal Accident Investigation Board (AIB).
+- Each event of this type will be investigated by a Berkeley Lab Injury Review Team.
 In case of a serious injury (or serious incident without serious injury), the scene must be secured and preserved until the review team has released the area.

 - In all cases, secure the scene and consult your Division Safety Coordinator, EHS Division Liaison, or EHS Division Health and Safety Representative to determine whether the scene must be preserved for review.